Tower of Hanoi: In popular culture

 The puzzle is featured regularly in adventure and puzzle games.
-Since it is easy to implement, and easily recognised, it is well-suited to use as a puzzle in a larger graphical game (e.g. Star Wars: Knights of the Old Republic and Mass Effect).
+Since it is easy to implement, and easily recognised, it is well suited to use as a puzzle in a larger graphical game (e.g. Star Wars: Knights of the Old Republic and Mass Effect).
 Some implementations use straight disks, but others disguise the puzzle in some other form.
 There is an arcade version by Sega.

 A 15-disk version of the puzzle appears in the game Sunless Sea as a lock to a tomb.
-The player has the option to click through each move of the puzzle in order to solve it, but the game notes that it will take 32767 moves to complete.
+The player has the option to click through each move of the puzzle in order to solve it, but the game notes that it will take 32,767 moves to complete.
 If an especially dedicated player does click through to the end of the puzzle, it is revealed that completing the puzzle does not unlock the door.

-In Yu-Gi-Oh!
-VRAINS, a hacking group called "Knight of Hanoi" create a structure named "Tower of Hanoi" within the eponymous VRAINS virtual reality network.

 This was first used as a challenge in Survivor Thailand in 2002 but rather than rings, the pieces were made to resemble a temple.
 Sook Jai threw the challenge to get rid of Jed even though Shii-Ann knew full well how to complete the puzzle.

 The problem is featured as part of a reward challenge in a 2011 episode of the American version of the Survivor TV series.
 Both players (Ozzy Lusth and Benjamin "Coach" Wade) struggled to understand how to solve the puzzle and are aided by their fellow tribe members.

-In Genshin Impact, this puzzle is shown in Faruzan's hangout quest, " Early Learning Mechanism", where she mention it seeing it as mechanism and uses it make toy prototype for children.
-She calls it Pagoda stacks.
+In 2025, the puzzle also appears in the beginning of the Mega Duel in the Love Island Games season 2 Finale.